davemake/paypal_api/README.markdown

 also note that, for the Adaptive Payments api, an application id is required, for testing, you can use this: "APP-80W284485P519543T" ([https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_APGettingStarted](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_APGettingStarted))

+## Errors

+if you don't add all the required fields to a request, it will raise `Paypal::InvalidRequest` exceptions. if you try to set the wrong type to a field, it will raise `Paypal::InvalidParameter` exceptions.

 # Current Status

 alpha